Arid BioCredit Pilot

 7. EXPECTED OUTPUTS

-1. Camera trap training data
+1. Camera trap training data.

-2. Audio data for manual validation
+2. Audio data for manual validation.

-8.1 STANDARD OPERATING PROCEDURE
+8.1 STANDARD OPERATING PROCEDURES

 8.2 OUTPUTS